Operation Steinbock: Further failure

 On 13/14 February II./KG 54 and SKG 10 were left off the operations roster but all the other 10 groups were available for a large-scale thrust.
 German sources indicate that 230 crews took part in the night's operation.

 Peltz was aware that Steinbock was not materialising as Hitler and Göring had hoped.
 He personally visited I./KG 100 which had prepared its He 177s as to be mostly operational.
 He spoke with Geschwaderkommodore Bernhard Jope and his crews for a second time.
 One aspect of his speech to the crews was to play down the threat of British night fighters.
-He claimed that only 30 British crews operated against the raid of the 3/4 February and that only a third were under Ground-controlled interception (GCI).
-His remarks were likely a morale booster than rooted in fact.
+He claimed that only 30 British crews operated against the raid of the 3/4 February and that only a third were under GCI.
+His remarks were likely a morale booster rather than rooted in fact.
 It was true that Fighter Command night fighter forces were smaller than its Nachtjagd counterpart defending the continent, but German bombers were arriving in much smaller numbers.

 The temperature at Châteaudun was chilly but Peltz observed the He 177s being readied for take-off.
 Because of the conditions, the ground crews began the cold start procedure.
 This decision had dire consequences for the operation.
 One bomber remained grounded because of a burst tyre but the other 13 took off without incident.
 Within a short time Peltz was informed that eight pilots had aborted the mission because of over-heating engines, which in some instances caught fire.